jacobcons/personal-site/content/_index.md

 # Hi
 My name's Jacob.
-I'm a backend developer who dislikes too much obfuscation and magic
+I'm a backend developer who dislikes too much obfuscation/magic.
+You'll find me most at home when I'm working with Node or Go.

 In my spare time, not having the best musical ear, I have come to appreciate learning lots of music theory as a way to enable me to write pretty sounding things on the guitar.